Ashough/basc-aug26/ETHICS_OVERLAY.md

 1. **Add one row to your threat model template** — "what ethical failure feeds this?"
 Nothing more.
 The question does the work.
-2. **Ask where your labels came from.** Not what they are.
+2. **Ask where your labels/data came from.** Not what they are.
 Where they came from, and what generated them.
 Most teams have never asked.
 3. **Run the counterfactual fidelity test** on one model that produces explanations.
-It takes an afternoon and it either passes or it doesn't.
+It either passes or it doesn't.
 ---

 ## Caveats worth keeping